nespinoza/lcogtAP/README.md

 DEPENDENCIES
 ------------

-This code makes use of four important python libraries:
+This code makes use of the following python libraries:

     + Numpy.
     + Scipy.